agrc/api.mapserv.utah.gov/README.md

 cd src/api && FIRESTORE_EMULATOR_HOST='127.0.0.1:8080' dotnet watch run
 ```

 You can now view the [firebase emulator](http://localhost:4000/), the [smocker emulator](http://localhost:8081/), the [self service](http://localhost:5173/) website, and the [api](http://localhost:1337/) to start making requests.
+Smocker will respond to requests on port 6443 over http.
 There is an insomnia client json file in the `test/api tool` folder you can import to get started.

 ### Testing